mikwaluk/chat_app/README.md

 ```
 xhost +local:
 ```
-on your machine's terminal to allow the container to access the display.
+on your machine's terminal to allow the container to access the display (tested on Ubuntu 20.04 and 22.04).

+It doesn't presist through reboots, so you'd need to repeat it every time when you start your computer and want to test the app.